Quantum graphs and spin models: Preliminaries

 Given a quantum graph $\cG =(X, \hat{T})$ we denote {\bf the category of quantum graph automorphisms} by $\mathsf{QAut}(\cG)$ whose objects are the quantum automorphisms of $\cG$ and the morphisms are the \emph{intertwiners of quantum functions}.
 We say that a linear map $f: H \to K$ is an {\bf intertwiner of quantum functions} $P:H\otimes X \to X'\otimes H$ and $Q:K\otimes X\to X'\otimes K$ if and only if

 Here, we used $\circ$ to denote the usual composition of linear maps, which is in general different from the composition of quantum functions $\bullet$ defined in Equation (\ref{eqn:QuFunComp}).
 Composition of quantum functions $\bullet$ and the usual tensor product of intertwiners makes $\QAut(\cG)$ into a tensor category.
 The category $\mathsf{QAut}(\cG)$ was originally introduced in \cite{MR3849575} where the interested reader can find a more detailed exposition.
-In particular, \cite[Proposition 5.19]{MR3849575} provides a helpful description of this category whenever $\cG$ is a classical graph:

-where we only consider finite-dimensional representations, and $\Aut^+(\cG)$ is the Hopf C*-algebra of quantum graph automorphisms in the spirit of \emph{magic unitaries} in the sense of Banica \cite{MR2146039}.
-In case $\cG$ is a quantum graph, Matsuda described the quantum automorphism group of a quantum graph and generalized Equivalence (\ref{eqn:QAutRep}) to this setting in \cite[Theorem 2.43]{MR4481115}.
-In this sense, the Hopf algebraic approach to $\Aut^+(\cG)$ and the diagrammatic $\QAut(\cG)$ are equivalent.